2026 SPRING CLEAN/CAMP PREP

 On-line Participant List: An online list of participants will be available for participants to view.
 The list will assist event leaders with planning, facilitate ride sharing, and help satisfy the curious.
 The list will include name, city of residence, and phone number.
 To safeguard that information, only registered participants will be able to view the list, and the list will be removed at the end of the event.
 On the registration form, you will have the opportunity to consent or decline having your phone number and/or city included.
 If you do not want your name on the list at all, just email us at troopmitre@gmail.com.
 That request will be honored.

-There is no fee for Work Weekend.
+There is no fee for the event.
 For those who are able, we are asking you to donate toward the food costs of the event.
 It costs about $50 per person to provide the eight meals, so please consider a $50 donation, but donations of any amount are welcome.

 Meals

-• Work Weekend meals will be prepared by Tass and other volunteer cooks Thursday dinner through Sunday breakfast.
+• Thursday dinner through Sunday breakfast will be prepared by Tass and other volunteer cooks.

 • If you want to be part of the cooking crew, contact Tass at lindalybrand65@gmail.com.